 Nurturing Your Dog

-You may prefer to join a training class with a professional instructor.
-Alternatively, you may wish to learn about dog training on your own.
-Either way, establish yourself as the boss, reinforce good behavior, and humanely correct misbehavior.
+You may prefer to join a training class with a professional instructor or want to learn about dog training on your own.
+Either way, reinforce good behavior and never punish your dog when the inevitable mistakes are made.
+Punishment is counterproductive and harms a dog's ability to trust.
 Be consistent and you will see positive results.

 Maintaining the human-canine bond is vital for your dog to thrive and is a major component of basic dog care that many people disregard.
 Remember that domestic dogs are social animals that need interaction with humans.
 Set aside time for you and your dog to bond each day.
 Petting your dog, playing with toys, talking, or going for a walk or car ride are some ways you can strengthen and preserve this bond.

 When your dog has to spend extended periods of time alone, give it something to do.
 Chews or food dispensing toys can help ward off boredom.

 Any of the elements of basic dog care can be customized to your needs and what your dog accepts.
 Many dog owners, for instance, find that crate training is essential and that is where their dog spends much of its alone time.
 Then again, some people prefer more of an open living arrangement and train their dog to obey house rules without a crate.
 The key to remember is that if something is not working out, there's an alternative that you can try that might work perfectly.

 It's also important to be patient with your dog and try not to make too many drastic changes all at once.
 Many dogs thrive on routine and upsetting that can lead to behavior problems.